-The maker shall be the first Council member recognized to speak on the motion if it receives a second.
+The maker shall be the first Council Mmember recognized to speak on the motion if it receives a second.
 The seconder shall be the second Council member to speak on the motion.
-Generally Council members will speak only once with respect to a motion.
-If the Mayor or Council permits any Council member to speak more than once on a motion, all Council members shall receive the same privilege.
+Generally Council mMembers will speak only once with respect to a motion.
+If the Mayor or Council permits any Council Mmember to speak more than once on a motion, all Council mMembers shall receive the same privilege.